The History of the Collegiate Academy

 Instructions for Oral Presentation

 Oral presentations (often referred to as "papers") are highly encouraged by the Academy.
-With the exception of the "Illustrated Poster Presentations" of Section F: Geography, all oral presentations have a 15 minute time limit (including questions).
+All oral presentations have a 15 minute time limit (including questions).
 Check with the appropriate Section Chair if you have questions.

 The Academy awards the best undergraduate paper presentation in each section and best overall paper.
 While individual sections may differ in the type of recognition, all section awardees receive a certificate and free annual membership to OAS.
 Additionally, the Academy awards the best overall graduate paper presentation.
 Sample judging forms for the undergraduate and graduate paper presentations can be found on the Archives page.